 Water Country USA is one of Trekaroo’s favorite water parks on the East Coast.
 It can get hot in Williamsburg, VA and there is no better place to cool off than at Water Country USA.
-With plentiful life jackets for the little ones, a lazy river where anyone can float as long as they’d like, and over a dozen rides and slides, there is something for the entire family at this seasonal outdoor water park.
+With plentiful life jackets for the little ones, a lazy river where anyone can float as long as they’d like, wave pool, and over a dozen rides and slides, there is something for the entire family at this seasonal outdoor water park.

 6. Dine like it’s 1779 at a Tavern in Williamsburg or Enjoy the Williamsburg Taste Festival

 In Colonial Williamsburg, there are four taverns where families can get a bite to eat while still immersed in history.
 At these taverns, visitors can hear the servers explain the history of the hospitality business during the time of the Revolutionary War and enjoy a serenade from a musician singing a ballad in 18th century style.
 Reservations can be made for dinner at King’s Arms Tavern, Shield’s Tavern, and Christiana Campbell’s Tavern in Colonial Williamsburg.
 King’s Arms Tavern is known for its peanut soup.
 It is not necessary to make a reservation for lunch at these taverns or at Chowning’s Tavern in Colonial Williamsburg.
 The simple four item kids menu is the same no matter which tavern your family chooses to dine.
 Picky kids can choose from favorites like hot dogs and macaroni and cheese.